freeipa/freeipa-healthcheck/README.md

 It is possible to execute a single check or all checks in a single source by passing --source and/or --check on the command-line.
 This is intended to help user's quickly ensure that something is fixed by re-running a check after making a change.

+`--source`, when used on its own i.e. without `--check`, can also accept a module *namespace* and all sources within that namespace shall be executed.

 # Output

 Output is controlled via Output plugins.
 These take the global Results object and iterate over it to produce output in the desired format.
 The result is returned as a string.